ShopRunner/octopod/README.md

 See the [docs](https://octopod.readthedocs.io/en/latest/) for more details.

 To quickly get started, check out one of our tutorials in the `notebooks` folder.
 In particular, the `synthetic_data` tutorial provides a very quick example of how the code works.

+Note 7/08/20: We are renaming this repository Octopod (previously called Tonks).
+The last version of the pypi library under the name Tonks will not break but will warn the user to begin installing and using Octopod instead.
+No further development will continue under the name Tonks.

+Note 6/12/20: Our team previously had a tradition of naming projects with terms or characters from the Harry Potter series, but we are disappointed by J.K.
+Rowling’s persistent transphobic comments.
+In response, we will be renaming this repository, and are working to develop an inclusive solution that minimizes disruption to our users.

 ## Structure
 - `notebooks`